-The APSS aims to stimulate investment by the South African agro-processing/beneficiation (agri-business) enterprises.
+The APSS aims to stimulate investment by the South African agro-processing/ beneficiation (agri-business) enterprises.
 The investment should demonstrate that it will achieve some of the following:

-- · increased capacity
+- Increased capacity

-- · employment creation
+- · Employment creation

-- modernised machinery and equipment
+- · Modernised machinery and equipment

-- · competitiveness and productivity improvement
+- · Competitiveness and productivity improvement

-- broadening participation
+- Broadening participation

-The APSS will target five key sub-sectors:
+The APSS will target six key sub-sectors:

-- Food and beverage value addition and processing
+- Food and beverage value addition and processing (for wine making only 70% blackowned and managed entities will be supported.
+For carbonated soft drinks only entities with a turnover of less than R5 million will be supported).

 - Furniture manufacturing

 - Fibre processing

-- · Feed production
+- Feed production

 - Fertilizer production

+- Essential oil production

-The scheme offers a 20% to 30% cost-sharing grant to a maximum of R20 million over a two-year investment period, with a last claim to be submitted within six months of the final approved milestone.
+The scheme offers a 20% reimbursable grant for projects with a qualifying investment value of above R10 million, and a 30% reimbursable grant for projects with a qualifying investment of below R10 million, to a maximum of R20 million grant over a two-year investment period, with a last claim to be submitted within six months of the final approved milestone.